BarakaIan/Wildlife-Trackers/README.md

 ---

 ## You like my work?
-Leave a comment in the comments section or beep me via email at ianb.makale@gmail.com. or contact me via the 24 hour hotline Number; +254719244916.
+Leave a comment in the comments section or communicate with me via email at ianb.makale@gmail.com. or contact me via the 24 hour hotline Number; +254719244916.

 ## Also if you are receiving some errors please brief me for immediate changes.